The Ballinastoe Woods walk is arguably one of the best-known of the many walks in Wicklow

 This is where you’ll find the JB Malone Memorial.
 Although neither trail ‘officially’ goes to this point, it’s well worth a short detour, as the views from here out over Lough Tay are incredible.

-If you just want to see the boardwalk and the view from the JB Malone Memorial, park at the Pier Gates car park and walk up through the forest (see red line on the map above).
+If you’re after a short ramble and you just want to see the Ballinastoe Woods boardwalk and the view from the JB Malone Memorial, do this:

 This is a lengthy walk that can take from 3 to 3.5 hours.
 You could argue that the best part of this version is the walk up through the woods and over to the Memorial.